 top of page

-Indeed, this will be an incredible time of blessing from God and solidarity with Israel for those Christians who can join us.
-We already have hosted eight solidarity missions to Israel since the war broke out last October 7 – just two days after we finished celebrating last year’s Feast.
+Indeed, this will be an incredible time of blessing from God and solidarity with Israel for those Christians who can join us in person.
+We already have hosted many solidarity missions to Israel since the war broke out on October 7, 2023.
 So, we know the kind of impact your presence here during Succot will have on the people of Israel, and on your own life as well.

 Please come join us at the Feast, as we worship Jesus and stand in solidarity with Israel when they need us most.